 This course focuses on an individualized approach to personal development and leadership.
 Students will use self-assessments to maximize their own natural abilities, lead teams and interact with others who have strengths and tendencies different from their own.
 In addition, students will understand their own emotional intelligence score and learn strategies to improve their performance and create healthier work relationships.
 PREREQUISITE: 15 credit hours of HCA courses or approval of chair of Healthcare Administration.
 Mode of delivery: web-based.
 3 lecture hours.
-Summer and Winter terms.
+Alternating Spring and Summer and semesters each AY.